xDaryamo/puccini/README.md

 ### Why JavaScript?

-The decision to use an embedded interpreted programming language is intentional and important.
-Unlike some Kubernetes tools ([Helm](https://helm.sh/)), we do not treat YAML files as plain text to be manipulated by an anemic text templating language, where just working around YAML's strict indentation requirements becomes a cumbersome nightmare.

-JavaScript lets you manipulate data structures directly using a full-blown, conventional language.
+JavaScript lets you manipulate the Clout data structures directly using a full-blown, conventional language.
 It's probably
 [not anyone's favorite language](https://archive.org/details/wat_destroyallsoftware), but it's familiar, mature, standardized (as [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript)), and does the job.
 From a certain angle it's essentially the Scheme language (because it has powerful closures